String Literal Syntax¶

 Specification¶

-Multi-line string literals are delimited by three double quote characters on
+Multi-line string literals are delimited by at least three double quote characters on

 each end: """